Flyspeck101/flyspeck101/README.md

 I have a bot called Flyspeck102, and you can contact me through it: flyspeck102@gmail.com

 I am the owner of [Split Diamond Labs](https://split-diamond-labs.github.io).

+You can read more about me at https://flyspeck101.github.io.
+I'm not going to put it all here because it would make my profile messy.
+I suffer from ACHOO syndrome, which means I sneeze when I look at bright things.
 <!--
 **Flyspeck101/flyspeck101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.